-(1) Dibromochloropropane (DBCP) PS 134 is located near Maple and Alluvial.
+(2) Dibromochloropropane (DBCP): PS 182-1 is located near Church and Sunnyside.
 This well is known to contain DBCP above the detection limit for reporting and is monitored monthly.
-While the annual average for this well is 0.10 ug/L, a single result of 0.22 ug/L was detected in February 2012.
-Determination as to whether a well exceeds an MCL's for non-acute contaminants such as DBCP is based on a running average for a prescribed period of time.
+While the annual average of 0.17 ug/L is below MCL of 0.2 ug/L, a single result of 0.26 ug/L was detected in August 2013.
+Determination as to whether a well exceeds an MCL for non-acute contaminants such as DBCP is based on a running average for a prescribed period of time.
 Therefore a well may have several results above the MCL yet still meet drinking water standards.
 Some people who use water containing DBCP in excess of the MCL over many years may experience reproductive problems and may have an increased risk of getting cancer.